Quality Online Course (QOC)

 Note: The certificate and badge are awarded to the instructor for that course and are not transferrable to any other instructor or course.

-- The course title, name of the instructor, certificate, issue date, and department will be listed on the FDIC website.
+- The course title, name of the instructor, certificate, and issue date will be listed on the Quality Online Courses page on the FDIC website.

 - Courses and instructors may be considered for future awards administered by the FDIC.